Web-Feet/coasterdocs/pagebuilder/reference.md

 ## Block

+Returns rendered block content as a string.

 Usage:

 `PageBuilder::block($blockName, $options)` or `PageBuilder::block_[type]($blockName, $options)`

 $blockName - is the block name

-$options - will depend on the [block types](../blocks/reference.md) display function as well as the additonal options below
+$options - will depend on the [block types](../blocks/reference.md) "display" function as well as the additonal options below

 | Key                 | Type          | Default             |
 | ------------------- | ------------- | ------------------- |